igorsodre/stock-chat-app/README.md

-# JobCity Practical Exercise - StockChatApp
+# Jobsity Practical Exercise - StockChatApp

 ## Summary
 The `StockChatApp` is a very simple browser chat application.
 It consists of a chat page where you can provide a username and start chatting.
 It also allows you to get stock quotes from a bot.